Hi-Click-To-Learn-More-Snthwave/Hi-Welcome-from-PT-/README.md

 TLDR Ver: 26 male, borderline personality disorder, C+H allowed, willing to rp, stoner, feel free to chat, rarely erp with strangers and rarely online date if at all since its more of a hassel than needs to be

-You are most likely seeing this because you got curious as to who I am on pt!
+FULL Ver: You are most likely seeing this because you got curious as to who I am on pt!

 I'm 26, a dude and really laid back and chill.
 I'm 420 friendly and it takes a lot to offend me